Dynatrace/dynatrace-api/third-party-synthetic/aws-cloudwatch/README.md

 #### Web page canaries

 For web page canaries a monitor step result is generated for each page load event.
-The step response time is measured using the `PerformanceNavigationTiming.duration` [browser web API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming) retrieved using `performance.getEntriesByType('navigation')[0].duration`.
+The step response time is measured using the `PerformanceNavigationTiming.loadEventStart` [browser web API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming) retrieved using `performance.getEntriesByType('navigation')[0].loadEventStart`.
+This line of code can easily be changed to use a different metric from the same API such as `domComplete` or `domInteractive`.
+However, using `loadEventEnd` or `duration` could lead to race conditions, because they are not necessarily ready in puppeteer's page load event.

 #### Web API Canaries